alext90/alext90.github.io/_posts/2025-04-20-vit_brain_cancer.markdown

 Vision Transformers have shown very good performance on image classification benchmarks, especially when fine-tuned on domain-specific tasks, where spatial context and global understanding are critical.

-### Implementation

-Great!
-Since you're using PyTorch Lightning, let’s extend the **data loading and preparation** step in a clear, blog-appropriate style that fits your post’s narrative.
-Here's how you could present that section:

----

 ### Loading and Preparing the Data

 To train a Vision Transformer effectively on brain MRI images, we first need to structure our dataset properly and prepare it for model consumption.
 In this project, we used PyTorch Lightning’s modular approach to streamline data handling and training logic.